ecmnet/MAVGCL/README.md

 - V0.6 requires MAVLink 2.0 protocol without signing
 - Recording based on ULOG over MAVLink needs to be enabled in preferences (if ULog over MAVLink is not available, MAVGCL switches back to message based logging)
+- Mapping between ULog data and MAVGCL key-figures still is required and not completed

 **Features:**